DrieStone/TeslaData-Widget/README.md

    - Upscaled UI elements to appear cleaner on higher resolution devices
    - Added theme switcher
    - Moved themes and debug data into dedicated folders
+   - Broke out existing theme to make it easier to create new themes
+   - Added a theme that matches the original classic view

 - v1.7
    - Add my own map API key so users don't have to try to get their own (although still recommended).